"Perils of the College Drinking Culture” Forums in 2013

 - Wednesday, May 22 at Northern Virginia Community College's Ernst Community Cultural Center, Annandale

 - Wednesday, July 31 at Northern Virginia Community College's Ernst Community Cultural Center, 8333 Little River Turnpike, Annandale.
 View article from this event.

-Among those who will take part in the program and/or serve on the distinguished panel in 2013: Deputy County Executive David Rohrer; Ray Morrogh, Commonwealth's Attorney for Fairfax County, and his deputy Casey Lingan; William Hauda, M.D., Inova Fairfax Hospital; Fairfax County Police Captain Bruce Ferguson, Commander, Community Resources Division; FCPD Sgt.
-Daniel Pang, School Resource Officer supervisor; Jeff Levy, father of a student who died following drinking at a college party; Mary Ann Sprouse, director of the Wellness, Alcohol and Violence Education and Services (WAVES) at George Mason University (GMU); Ryan Smith, a Virginia Tech graduate student; and other local students.
+Among those who took part in the program and/or served on the distinguished panel in 2013: Deputy County Executive David Rohrer; Casey Lingan, Chief Deputy, Commonwealth's Attorney for Fairfax County; William Hauda, M.D., Inova Fairfax Hospital; Fairfax County Police Captain Bruce Ferguson, Commander, Community Resources Division; FCPD Sgt.
+Daniel Pang, School Resource Officer supervisor; Jeff Levy, father of a student who died following drinking at a college party; Mary Ann Sprouse, director of the Wellness, Alcohol and Violence Education and Services (WAVES) at George Mason University (GMU); and Samara Kimmelman, GMU graduate student.